Supported CSS3 Features

 border-image

-PIE has preliminary support for the border-image property.
+PIE adds support for the border-image property to IE 6-9.
 This property allows you to specify an image which gets divided into nine squares which are then drawn as the corners, sides, and center of the target element.
-The sides and center will stretch to match the size of the element.

 PIE supports CSS3 multiple background images, linear gradients as background images, and some of the new CSS3 background aspects such as background origin and clip.
 Unfortunately, to get access to these post-CSS2 values, we have to put them in a property other than the standard 'background' property, because IE will attempt to parse the value internally and not allow us access to the original value string.
 Therefore we use a custom -pie-background property for holding these values.

-Only the single -pie-background shorthand value is recognized; there are no supported corresponding longhand values (e.g. -pie-background-origin).
+Only the single -pie-background shorthand value is recognized; longhand values (e.g. background-origin) are ignored.

 For backward-compatibility with browsers which do not support CSS3 backgrounds, be sure to include appropriate fallbacks.
 For example: